licTomasPerez/Mathematical-Biostatistics-Bootcamp-John-Hopkins/README.md

 # Mathematical Biostatistics Bootcamp John-Hopkins

-In this repository you'll find my solutions for the Mathematical Biostatistics Bootcamp by John Hopkins University's howework and quizzes assignements, written in Tex and compiled using Overleaf online LaTex editor, as well as the implemented R & Python source code to solve said exercises.
+In this repository you'll find my solutions for the four-course Mathematical Biostatistics Bootcamp offered by John Hopkins University's howework and quizzes assignements, written in Tex and compiled using Overleaf online LaTex editor, as well as the implemented R & Python source code to solve said exercises.

 ## Numerical Calculations